Marufomer/simple_shell/README.md

-hi these group project on simple shell!!.
+hi these group project on simple shell!.